 From our new map viewer, you can see flight plan and flight log data as layers that can be overlayed on the final data product, along with any other previously created data products on your Measure Ground Control account.
 You can access the Map viewer tool through the Map button on the top right of your navigation menu or from a mission detail page with a mapping data product.
-The map viewer is a new tool, and we will continually improve the feature’s capability including adding airspace, 3d models, annotations, import external data, and drone locations as additional layers.
+The map viewer is a new tool, and we will continually improve the feature’s capability including adding airspace, annotations, import external data, and drone locations as additional layers.

 Here’s a quick crash course on the layers existing in MapViewer today.

 This shows anywhere a flight has occurred, no matter how the flight was logged; MGC, DJI, or manually.
 When this layer is selected, all flight locations will auto-populate in blue.
 The flight location is determined by the home location or first flight point in a flight log.

 When this layer is toggled on, you’ll have a drop down of all sites stored in the system.
 You can either turn each site on individually, or select All Sites to have all your site locations populate on the map viewer in purple.

 Any automated flight plans created on web or mobile will be stored on the flight plan data.
 On the flight log data, you will find flight logs in the system flown with MGC with their corresponding telemetry data mapped.
 Once you toggled on either option, you will find a list of flight plans/logs filtered by the area showing on your map.
 Clicking on one will zoom you in to that particular flight plan (orange lines) or flight log (green lines).
 A green circle indicates the start and a red circle the end point.
 You can zoom back out to continue reviewing other plans or layers.